ObengKojo23/Ghana-Election-2024-Database-Project/README.md

 ### 1. Regions Table
 This table stores data about Ghana's regions, with each region assigned a unique regional ID (`region_id`).

-below is a screenshot of the SQL command for the creation of the regions table
+A screenshot of the SQL command I used to create the `Regions Table`
 ![Regions Table SQL command](./images/regions_table.png)

-below is an alt text you can copy and use.
+An alt text you can copy and use.

 ```sql
 CREATE TABLE Regions (